Brikaa/cpl-js-generic-research/report.md

 ## Lack of built-in examples

 Changing the prototype of an object currently has bad performance in most JavaScript engines.
-Hence it is not recommended to use `Object.setPrototypeOf(obj, proto)` and rather create a new object with the desired prototype using `Object.create(proto)`
+Hence it is recommended to instead create a new object with the desired prototype using `Object.create(proto)`.

 # Comprehensive program